As a children’s ghostwriter, I am often asked what comes after the manuscript is written and edited.

 https://fiverr.com

 You can also do a Google search.
 Just please be careful.
 Be sure to review a portfolio of their work and books they’ve done.
+But keep in mind that even if you review an illustrator’s portfolio, it doesn’t mean that’s what you’ll be getting.
+I’ve seen this happen many times.

 So, you can see that self-publishing a children’s picture book can get pretty expensive.

-Hot Tip: Unless you’re a professional illustrator, or really, really, really good, don’t attempt to do your own illustrations.
+Hot Tip: Unless you’re a professional illustrator, or really, really good, don’t attempt to do your own illustrations.

 Checking the Illustrations and Illustrations to text.